song682/CatFrame-Compat/README.md

 ## 4. Model for physics

 - Item Physic:
-  (Official version) is not available and protentially causing a short in my item transformation, and cannot avoid hence the asm short is fully short which means hard to retrieve, so this version will cause a crash.
+  (Official version) is not available and protentially causing a short in my item transformation, and cannot avoid because the asm short is fully short which means hard to retrieve, so this version will cause a crash.
   (Unofficial version) is fully tested and the rotation and spin will be fully applied by mixin.
 - FloatingItems: Developing...